On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Local geometry near a -Gorenstein smoothable K-polystable -Fano variety

-Another reason we work over a seminormal base is that the condition of being smoothable does not yield a reasonable moduli functor for schemes, e.g., in general there is no good definition of smoothable varieties over an Artinian ring. \end{rem}
+\begin{rem} Notice that we can take the local GIT quotient of a similarly defined $Z^\circ_{\red}$ for each $N_r=\chi(X,\sO_X(-rK_X))-1$.
+Although we are {\em unable} conclude that those local GIT quotients we constructed in this section will be stabilized for $N \gg 1$, their semi-normalizations indeed will be.
+Another reason we work over a seminormal base is that the condition of being smoothable does not yield a reasonable moduli functor for schemes, e.g., in general there is no good definition of smoothable varieties over an Artinian ring.

+We also remark that there is no difference to work on Hilbert scheme or Chow variety in our case, at least after the seminormalization.
+This is because by our definition of $Z^\circ$ (see Definition \ref{Z0}), the closed points correspond to $\QQ$-Fano varieties (see Remark \ref{Y-E}) which in particular are geometrically reduced, hence the Hilbert-to-Chow morphism is a bijection (see \cite[Chapter I, Theorem 6.3]{Kol 96}) when restricted to $Z^{\circ}$, thus they share the same semi-normalization (\cite[Section 3.15]{Kol96}).